W427697/Discord-/MIGRATION.md

 A number of these changes can be made automatically by the Storybook CLI.
 To take advantage of these "automigrations", run `npx storybook@next upgrade --prerelease` or `pnpx storybook@next upgrade --prerelease`.

 ### 7.0 breaking changes

+#### Story context is prepared before for supporting fine grained updates

+This change modifies the way Storybook prepares stories to avoid reactive args to get lost for fine-grained updates JS frameworks as `SolidJS` or `Vue`.
+That's because those frameworks handle args/props as proxies behind the scenes to make reactivity work.
+So when `argType` mapping was done in `prepareStory` the Proxies were destroyed and args becomes a plain object again, losing the reactivity.

+For avoiding that, this change passes the mapped args instead of raw args at `renderToCanvas` so that the proxies stay intact.
+Also decorators will benefit from this as well by receiving mapped args instead of raw args.

 #### Dropped support for Node 15 and below